 Current Students (Who Have Borrowed Federal Loans at Michigan Law Before): Applying for Financial Aid

 You must reapply for loans each year.
-The recommended deadline for submitting your FAFSA is Friday, May 16, 2014.
-The recommended submission date for your Grad PLUS or private loan application is after you have received your award notice, but before July 15, 2014.
-You will receive your award notice prior to June 1st.
+The recommended deadline for submitting your FAFSA is June 1, 2015.
+The recommended submission date for your Grad PLUS or private loan application is after you have received your award notice, but before July 15, 2015.
+You will receive your award notice after the Regents approve the tuition rate in June.
 Late applicants run the risk of incurring late payment fees for past due tuition, and for those of you who borrow financial aid to cover living expenses, your refund check might not be received by the first day of classes.

 Request that a copy of the FAFSA report be released to the University of Michigan Law School, code #E00506.
 (Note that the rest of the University of Michigan uses a different number.)
 Be sure to retain a copy of the completed form for your records.

 2. Apply for a Grad PLUS/Private Loan.
 If you need to borrow a Grad PLUS or private loan, a separate application is required (a comparison of different loan types is available here).
 To apply for a Grad PLUS loan, please complete Michigan Law's Grad PLUS loan application, and not the one on the StudentLoans.gov website.
-Since credit approvals expire, continuing students should apply for Grad PLUS loans no earlier than June 1, and we will begin processing applications around July 1.
+Since credit approvals expire, continuing students should apply for Grad PLUS loans no earlier than June 1, and we will begin processing applications in July.

 Please address inquiries to: